UT Dallas Policy Navigator :: Discipline Dismissal and Grievances Section :: UTDBP3056 (v2)

 1. Complainant means a person who submits a grievance under this policy.

-2. Formal Grievance means the signed document containing the elements listed in section V, Step B of this policy.
+2. Formal Grievance means the signed document containing the elements listed in Step B of this policy.

-3. Informal Grievance means the discussion of a problem as outlined in section V, Step A of this policy.
+3. Informal Grievance means the discussion of a problem as outlined in Step A of this policy.

 4. Notification takes place two days after the date of posting of any properly addressed document in the United States mail, or upon the date of receipt of any document sent via the campus mail service.
 Written communications to a complainant are properly addressed when sent to the address given in the complaint or the last address given since the filing of the complaint.